-The Giggle Gum Tree Juliet Williams
+The Giggle Gum Tree written by Juliet Williams

-Illustrated by Elizabeth Botté
+illustrated by Elizabeth Botté

 Lily and Amanda Smart are lucky girls.
 They live in a tall house made of purple bricks, and every day they get to walk to school through a park filled with beautiful trees.
 Their favourite tree is the Giggle Gum, and they look forward to playing in it.